damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 To upgrade to GitLab 8.15, downtime is required.

-For those not using post-deploy migrations I believe this release will require at least 30 minutes of downtime.
-Those using post-deployment migrations can probably reduce that down to 10 or-so minutes for large instances.
+For those not using post-deploy migrations, this release will require at least 30 minutes of downtime.
+Those using post-deployment migrations can probably reduce that down to 10 or so minutes for large instances.

 ### Note